warning Coming soon – PHH Mortgage is changing its name! right arrow

 • The amount of insurance coverage must equal at least the original principal amount of the mortgage.

-• Name of insured should be the Seller, and “its successors and or assigns, as their interest may appear” if the policy’s definition does not cover successors and assignees.
+• Name of insured should be the Client, and “its successors and or assigns, as their interest may appear” if the policy’s definition does not cover successors and assignees.

 • Proposed borrower names must match closing documents.